Cemu0/EMCRM/DEVELOPMENT.md

    - **OpenSearch**: http://localhost:9200
    - **OpenSearch Dashboards**: http://localhost:5601

+4. **(Optional)**
-4. when use authenticate, you need to create a user for cognito, then you can access the application, navigate to the cognito user pool, create a user, and set the password.
+when use authenticate, you need to create a user for cognito, then you can access the application, navigate to the cognito user pool, create a user, and set the password.

-then you can login with URL: https://<your-domain>/auth/login otherwhise you will get error on login. after success login, you can access the document of the API with URL: https://<your-domain>/docs
+then you can login with URL: https://your-domain/auth/login otherwhise you will get error on login. after success login, you can access the document of the API with URL: https://your-domain/docs

 ## Development Script Usage